 After three years of renting in Williamsburg, the time came to try and buy a place.
 My husband, Chris, and I hoped to find a spacious townhouse or something bigger than our current place.
 Planning for a family and wanting outdoor space, we felt that broadening our search to less trendy neighborhoods was our only option.
 After exploring most of Brooklyn, however, we found that we kept coming back to Williamsburg.

 Six months into our search, standing just four blocks south of our rental and looking out at the East River from the roof deck of a two-bedroom on the market, Chris said, “Well, if we can do this, then I want this.”
 It was a top floor unit with a small terrace off the living room, high ceilings, tons of light, and views of the Domino Sugar Factory, the river, and Manhattan.
 It came with basement storage, a parking space, and a piece of private roof deck.
 Square footage was a concern, and we agreed that we would have to do a renovation before moving in to accommodate long-term needs, but first, the offer.
 Ours was accepted.

-I found Sweeten in a general contractor search online and filled out the project post form to be matched with builders.
+I found Sweeten in a general contractor search online and filled out the project post form to be matched with general contractors.
 Not too long after that initial search, I saw a blog post like this one, of another gorgeous Sweeten renovation.
 One of the photos looked right out at the Domino Sugar Factory—a replica of our new view!
 I realized pretty quickly it was a condo from our building, and emailed Sweeten to ask them for the contractor.
 They connected us with Sweeten Expert Thomas.
 We met with Thomas and his team to kick things off, and were thrilled with the fit and their vision.